 – All Types of Food Scraps and Other Organic Leftovers

-You can add any types of fruits, vegetables, and other food scraps to your compost pile for making compost.
-But adding the following ingredients will make your compost is super nutrient-rich particularly for tomatoes.
+You can add any type of fruit, vegetables, and other food scraps to your compost pile to make compost.
+But adding the following ingredients will make your compost super nutrient-rich, particularly for tomatoes.